Icenium/appbuilder-sublime-package/README.md

 #### Install the AppBuilder package for Sublime Text on Windows

-> **IMPORTANT:** Verify that you have installed the 32-bit Node.js.
-If you have installed the 64-bit Node.js, you will not be able to install and run the Telerik AppBuilder command-line interface properly.

 1. Run Sublime Text.
 1. Select **Preferences** &#8594; **Package Control**.
 1. Select **Install Package**.